 THE STRATHFIELD 9JE HERD

 The 9JE brand has a very long history within the Perry family.
 It was originally registered on 13 April, 1874 by a Chinese man, James Sue and was registered to be used on the Nebo town reserve.
 Nathaniel Perry purchased and registered the brand in November 1897 before it passed to his son, Robert Perry in April 1898.
 Stanley Perry then became the owner of the brand in December 1952 on the death of his father Robert.
-9JE then passed from Stanley to his son Noel in 1982 and on Noel's passing, his grandsons, Brodie and Josh Perry became the brand custodians.
+9JE then passed from Stanley to his son Noel in 1982 and on Noel's passing, his youngest son Shane, took over guardianship of the brand for Brodie and Josh Perry.

 End of Day